alidcastano/alidcastano.com/content/essays/2016-04-02-StayUpwind.md

 I came out of that experience with the uncomfortable realization: as a non-technical entreprenuer, the largest factor to my success was entirely dependent on someone else.

 "Should I learn to code?"
 It was the first time I had entertained the question.
 The only thing I knew about programming courses was how hard and time-consuming it was, because everyone it CIS classes complained about it.
-And all I could picture was the kid who started playing with computers when he was 9.
-I could never compete with him.
+The type of students I pictured in those classes, are the kids who started playing with computers when they were 9.
+I could never compete with them.
 And lingering in the back of my mind was the fact that I didn't take calculus, ergo, I sucked at math and programming, I thought, was all about math.

 Amongst these concerns, was the lingering thought of a passage I read in Paul Graham's [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html):